There are several ways you can use to mark students' work if it has been sent to you in PDF format.

 - Once you are done you can save/move the files back into the pigeon holes for people to collect, either by putting it in the correct folder, if you have OneDrive installed, or uploading it back to OneDrive through the browser.

-- If you have a Wacom graphics tablet (e.g. Wacom CTL-672 ONE Medium, typical cost £50), we recommend using Xournal++ (Please download the .zip/.deb/.AppImage and not the source code), or for marking students work and other PDF annotation or simply for taking notes.
+- If you have a Wacom graphics tablet (e.g. Wacom CTL-672 ONE Medium, typical cost £50), we recommend using Xournal++ (Please download the .zip/.deb/.AppImage and not the source code; you may need to click on the assets link on an older entry on the page to reveal the relevant binary version for your system), or for marking students work and other PDF annotation or simply for taking notes.
 It works on Windows, Linux and Mac.

 - Once installed please connect your Wacom tablet and then start Xournal++.